 SRM is mostly about collaboration with strategic (or key) suppliers based on a contractual agreement.
-Key suppliers can be defined as those critical to the business, or ones with high spend activity or those who are active innovators.
+Key suppliers can be defined as those critical to the business, ones with high spend activity, or those who are active innovators.

-SRM programs can be quite complex depending on the type of business you are in, the size of the enterprise and where you are on the maturity ladder.
-Many organisations have found it difficult to initiate, develop and manage such partnerships.
+SRM programs can be quite complex depending on the type of business you are in, the size of the enterprise, and where you are on the maturity ladder.
+Many organizations have found it difficult to initiate, develop and manage such partnerships.

-SRM is a comprehensive approach to procurement, managing and capturing the post-contract value from key business relationships" (CIPS).
+"SRM is a comprehensive approach to procurement, managing and capturing the post-contract value from key business relationships" (CIPS).

-Problems are faced when there is a lack of budget and resources and where the market conditions are uncertain.
+Problems are faced when there is a lack of budget and resources and when the market conditions are uncertain.
 However, SRM has the potential to create new value and competitive advantage through implementing improved efficiencies thereby creating a “win-win” result in all sizes of organizations.

 Communication in Supplier Relationship Management

 Effective two-way communication is the key to successful commercial relationships.
-Earning a key supplier’s trust and respect is only possible with honest and open communication, being responsive to their concerns and involving them in process improvements.
+Earning a key supplier’s trust and respect is only possible with honest and open communication, being responsive to their concerns, and involving them in process improvements.

 ✔️ Express your requirements clearly and listen to your supplier’s needs.

-- Involve suppliers in any intended changes to the way they work with you.
+✔️ Involve suppliers in any intended changes to the way they work with you.

-- Consider how, when and where messages are transmitted for best effect.
+✔️ Consider how, when and where messages are transmitted for best effect.

 ✔️ Share performance information for discussions on possible improvements.

-❌ Disrespect your suppliers by undermining their contribution
+❌ Disrespect your suppliers by undermining their contribution.

-❌ Treat a supplier unfairly which may cause resentment leading to a drop in performance
+❌ Treat a supplier unfairly which may cause resentment leading to a drop in performance.

 Collaboration in Supplier Relationship Management

 We collaborate with strategic suppliers because we want to a) reduce costs, b) make process improvements c) encourage innovation in products or services.
-Studies have found that top procurement teams that successfully align with their key suppliers have improved supplier capabilities of innovation, quality, reliability as well as achieving price reductions.
+Studies have found that top procurement teams that successfully align with their key suppliers have improved supplier capabilities of innovation, quality, and reliability as well as achieving price reductions.

-- Make sure that SRM plans are endorsed by executive management before engaging with a supplier.
+✔️ Make sure that SRM plans are endorsed by executive management before engaging with a supplier.

 ✔️ Establish a clear internal process to capture supplier ideas for continuous improvement and innovations.

-✔️ Work with the supplier to agree on the key performance indicators (KPIs)
+✔️ Work with the supplier to agree on the key performance indicators (KPIs).

 ❌ Ignore or disregard supplier feedback at any level or via any function in the organization.

-❌ Exclude end-users when exploring collaboration opportunities with suppliers
+❌ Exclude end-users when exploring collaboration opportunities with suppliers.

 Governance and risk in Supplier Relationship Management

 ✔️ Ensure that for strategic suppliers, a clear and jointly agreed governance framework is in place.

-❌ Regard risk management as an event, it needs to be continuously monitored
+❌ Regard risk management as an event, it needs to be continuously monitored.

-❌ Ignore warning signs of poor performance or capacity issues
+❌ Ignore warning signs of poor performance or capacity issues.